kiwitcms/Kiwi/docs/source/installing_gce.rst

 Create Docker image
 -------------------

-First make sure you are able to start Nitrate via Gunicorn locally!
+First make sure you are able to start KiwiTestPad via Gunicorn locally!
 Then inside your application directory create the following files.

 ``app.yaml``::